balazsracz/esp32-broken-equals/readme.md

 test_override_false(2): 2 >= 2: 1
 ```

-Changing the values for CONSTANT_TRUE and CONSTANT_FALSE to 4 and 8 fixes it:
+# Workaround

+As one possible fix for this odd issue the CONSTANT_TRUE value can change from 1 to 4 and CONSTANT_FALSE from 2 to 8.
+The DEFAULT_CONST_TRUE, DEFAULT_CONST_FALSE, OVERRIDE_CONST_TRUE and OVERRIDE_CONST_FALSE would also need similar updates.

+## After workaround output

 ```
 test_true(4): 4 == 4: 1